General data sheets (DT)

 01/01/2004 - Latest update 04/12/2020

-This data sheet identifies the different parts of PET neck finishes and defines a standard nomenclature for the main dimensions according to that proposed by ISBT and consistent with the standard EN 16063.
+This data sheet identifies the different parts of PET neck finishes and defines a standard nomenclature for the main dimensions according to that proposed by ISBT (International society of beverage technologists) and consistent with the standard EN 16063 - PACKAGING - RIGID PLASTIC CONTAINERS - NOMENCLATURE OF PLASTIC FINISHES.
 It also defines a standard format for naming Cetie PET finish specifications.

 10/02/2016 - Latest update 25/11/2020

-This data sheet identifies and proposes standard terms to describe different features of plastic screw caps and provides the nomenclature of the main characteristic dimensions.
-Main types of seal and tamper evident features are also described.
-The document covers flat top screw caps both with and without a liner (i.e. 2-piece or 1-piece) and sports cap type opening either of flip-top or push-pull types.
+This data sheet identifies and proposes standard terms to describe different features of plastic screw closures and provides the nomenclature of the main characteristic dimensions.
+Main types of seal and tamper-evident features are also described.
+The document covers flat-top screw closures both with and without a liner (i.e. 2-piece or 1-piece) and sport closure type opening either of flip-top or push-pull types.

 DT26.00 - Glossary of glass container visual critical defects